wang-yuancheng/treatment-recommendation-system/data/EDA and Model Comparison/README.md

 Scaled continuous variables `age` `BMI` `SBP` `DBP` using MinMaxScaler

 ## Exploratory Data Analysis
-Below are just a few visualizations, more in-depth analysis and charts can be found in the [EDA notebook](IE0005%20Group%20Project%20Code.ipynb).
+Below are just a few main visualizations and do not represent the full picture.
 ### Univariate Analysis
 ![Chart](assets/Count%20Plot%20for%20Cardio.png)
 ### Insights